phiwen96/ph/README.md

 ```

-"ph" is a lightning fast C++ library and also a build tool (such as Cmake or Make) for turning C++ source code into something useful.
+"Ph" is a lightning fast C++ library and also a build tool (such as Cmake or Make) for turning C++ source code into something useful.

 It introduces c++ concepts and modules, by which the former it is built around, thus, making it lucrative for industrial applications where the need for precision is critical, and where most of the bugs can be catched before the c++ files are even compiled, thus simply just generating syntax errors for developers.